magnoeasy/easybuilder/english.md

 Run the application.

-Then the following screen will open:
+Then this screen will open:
 ![image](https://user-images.githubusercontent.com/81401104/116140966-75742b80-a6ae-11eb-9cd3-0ed8ad6a32e6.png)

 Now copy the URL (Link) of this form: